A few of our ongoing projects are detailed below.

 · Identification of small molecule inhibitors of Wnt signaling to facilitate drug development

-To learn more, click below for Yashi’s plenary talk at the 2018 Annual Drosophila Research Conference, courtesy of the Genetics Society of America:
+To learn more, click below for Yashi’s plenary talk at an Annual Drosophila Research Conference, courtesy of the Genetics Society of America: